San Francisco Trolley Dances

-Tickets for Riding Muni?
+Tickets for Riding MUNI?

 We will be publishing bike and walking maps closer to the date of the festival!
 You can drop by any of the performances on your own.

-bands are available per tour?
+How many wristbands are available per tour?

 80 wrist bands are available per tour.

 6 on Saturday and 6 on Sunday.
 Tours start promptly at 11am, 11:45am, 12:30pm, 1:15pm, 2pm & 2:45pm.